A Preference for Cold Dark Matter over Superfluid Dark Matter in Local Milky Way Data: Conclusions

+We have shown that local Milky Way data strongly prefer a standard spherical CDM halo over a static SFDM model, and we have discussed the robustness of our results to disequilibrium effects.
+This preference is due to the fact that the emergent baryonic force is approximately parallel to the gravitational force from baryons only in the SFDM scenario.
+This typically enhances the vertical acceleration beyond what is consistent with stellar data near the Solar vicinity.
+In addition, the necessity of reducing the predicted vertical accelerations drives the likelihood fit to baryonic distributions that are clearly inconsistent with observations of the stellar and gas disk distributions.
 To explain both large-scale dynamics as well as the MDAR, there has been substantial motivation to write down models that behave as particle DM on large scales, but result in a long-range force between baryons on smaller scales, mimicking the phenomenology of MOND~\cite{Blanchet:2006yt,Blanchet:2008fj,Zhao:2008rq,Bruneton:2008fk,Li:2009zzh,Ho:2010ca,Ho:2011xc,Ho:2012ar,Khoury:2014tka, Khoury:2014tka,Berezhiani:2015bqa, Berezhiani:2017tth}.
 SFDM is a representative example of this broader class of theories.
 Importantly, our results establish a criterion for any DM model, especially one that purports to reproduce the MDAR.
 Namely, the enhancement in the vertical acceleration must be suppressed compared to that in the radial direction.
 Otherwise, the model will either over-predict vertical accelerations, under-predict radial accelerations, and/or be inconsistent with measurements of the baryonic profile.
 We therefore see that the local dynamics of the MW disk can provide relevant constraints on the fundamental properties of DM.